udacity/create-your-own-adventure/english/polar-bear/polar-bear.md

 chewing away and looks up at you with big happy eyes and his tongue flopping out of the side of his mouth.

-The polar bear was distracted by the incredible herd/pod of walruses.
+The polar bear was distracted by the incredible herd/pod of flamingos.
  These amazing animals are now viewable on youtube..
-..(do a google search for live walrus feed).. the walruses quickly help the situation by using their tusks to pierce any marshmellows and create a rip in the fabric of reality.. you jump on the walruses back..
+..(do a google search for live flamingo feed).. the walruses quickly help the situation by using their tusks to pierce any marshmellows and create a rip in the fabric of reality.. you jump on the walruses back..flamingos will come out of their ears.

 Now you decide to: